popova-mariia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Nurse provides the required patient information: name, phone number, address, and gender.
-2. Nurse may also provide optional information: appointment date, medical condition, and additional notes.
+2. Nurse may also provide optional information: appointment date, medical condition, medicine issued and additional notes.
 3. System validates the data provided.
 4. System checks whether a patient with same identifying details already exists.
 5. System creates a new patient record and assigns it a unique ID.